GoAuditsGoAudits

 After an incident is reported, provide timely feedback to the reporting individual and the team.
 This practice demonstrates that their input is valued and leads to continuous improvement in patient safety.

-Streamline the reporting process to minimize complexity and time requirements.
+Use incident reporting apps to streamline the reporting process and reduce complexity and time requirements.
 An efficient system encourages more frequent reporting and ensures that incidents are documented accurately.

 Analyze collected incident data to identify recurring issues and trends.
 This enables healthcare organizations to implement targeted interventions to address systemic problems and enhance patient safety.